Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Info:

-From the website: Root Beer has been a classic amongst American’s since the late 1800’s.
+From the website: Root Beer has been a classic amongst Americans since the late 1800’s.
 First used for medicinal purposes, Root Beer is now enjoyed as a soft drink or as the main ingredient in Root Beer floats.
 Teddy’s is rich and creamy and goes well with any meal.

 Bottom Line: